Creighton Preparatory School

 Creighton Preparatory School (simply referred to as Creighton Prep or Prep) is a private, Jesuit high school for boys in Omaha, Nebraska, United States.
-It was established in 1878 under the name Creighton College and is located in the Roman Catholic Archdiocese of Omaha.
+It was established in 1878 under the name Creighton College and is located in the Archdiocese of Omaha.
 Creighton College was founded by John A. Creighton and named after Edward Creighton, developer of the transcontinental telegraph line.
 It was founded from a $100,000 grant and donated to the Catholic Church, leading to its inception as a Jesuit institution.
 Creighton College separated into Creighton University and Creighton Preparatory School in 1958.
 Over the 142 years since its founding, Creighton Prep has grown from an initial class of 120 students to a student body of 1021 individuals (2016).

-Creighton Prep holds a rivalry with Westside High school in Omaha, NE and is the recipient of nearly 200 individual State Championship and All State Championship titles.
+Creighton Prep holds a rivalry with Westside High School and is the recipient of nearly 200 individual State Championship and All State Championship titles.
 Creighton Prep has received the U.S. Department of Education Blue Ribbon Award for Academic Excellence and has its education programs are grounded in Jesuit Philosophies.
-Creighton Prep offers 20 AP courses, 23 honors courses and 24 dual enrollment classes partnering with both University of Nebraska Omaha and Creighton University, and admittance is dependent on an annually held entrance exam.
+Admittance is dependent on an annually held entrance exam.
 Creighton Prep was used as a site for the filming of Downsizing, a 2017 American science fiction comedy-drama film directed by Alexander Payne.